Mobile Media Communications MSc

-Our MSc in Mobile Media Communications is offered by a department recognised for its internationally leading research in multimedia signal processing, machine learning and communications.
-If you’re interested in these fields, and want to receive up-to-date training in emerging technologies, our programme will equip you with skills and knowledge that are highly valued by industry.
+At Surrey, we are recognised for our internationally pioneering research in multimedia signal processing, machine learning and communications.
+If you’re interested in these fields, and want to receive up-to-date training in emerging technologies, our MSc in Mobile Media Communications will equip you with skills and knowledge that are highly valued by prospective employers.

-By studying at Surrey you have the opportunity to also hear about the latest developments in 5G technology.
+By studying at Surrey, your learning will be informed by the latest developments in 5G technology.

 What you will study

-The delivery of media content relies on many layers of sophisticated signal processing at the heart of all multimedia systems, which can handle images, video, speech and audio.
+The delivery of media content relies on layers of sophisticated signal processing.
+It’s at the heart of all multimedia systems which can handle images, video, speech and audio.

-Our Mobile Media Communications MSc programme explores the algorithms and intricacies surrounding transmission and delivery of audio and video content.
-Particular emphasis is given to networking and data compression, in addition to the foundations of pattern recognition.
+Our MSc in Mobile Media Communications explores the intricacies and nuances surrounding transmission and delivery of audio and video content.
+We place particular emphasis on networking and data compression and the foundations of pattern recognition.

-The programme also covers the core details of mobile communication systems so that a whole system for mediacasting can be learned and understood.
+Our course also covers the core details of mobile communication systems, so that you can understand and learn whole systems.

-Knowledge of both image and sound processing and a communication system is supported by two strong research centres in the Department that have world-leading knowledge in the field.
+Knowledge of both image and sound processing and communication systems is supported by two strong research centres that have renowned, forward-thinking knowledge in the field.